Patient Education

 Interactive Video Player

 Some visual conditions cannot be treated adequately with just glasses, contact lenses and/or patching, and are best resolved through a program of Vision Therapy.
 Have questions about Vision Therapy?
-Don't hesitate to call our office and ask to speak with Jenna, our vision therapist.
+Don't hesitate to call our office.

 What is Vision Therapy?